McIntyre-R/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your team lead

 1. Describe the biggest difference between `.forEach` & `.map`.
+    -- The biggest difference between .forEach and .map is that .map will create a new array, where .forEach will need one created to store the data it produces

 2. What is the difference between a function and a method?

+    -- The main difference between a function and a method is that a method is stored within objects to be called on them later.
+    -- They can't be called by themselves.
+Functions however stand independently

 3. What is closure?

+    -- A closure is the concept of a function being nested within a an object or function and

 4. Describe the four rules of the 'this' keyword.

+    --If used in global scope 'this' will call the entire window --If used in a function it will return the function, or any object within it if appended, implicit --If used with .call, .bind, .apply it will explicitly refer to certain functions with 'this' --If used as a method 'this' will refer to the object the method is linked to

 5. Why do we need super() in an extended class?

+   -- Super() calls the parent into the new class so you can use its objects

 ## Project Set up